rafid29mehda/IELTS-Study-Bot/Speaking/README.md

+### Sentence Structure for speaking
+1. Rephrase the question
+2. Start next sentence with word + ing
+3. Give example.
+For instance...

+Example: Yes, I used to watch cartoons in my childhood after school.
+Watching them sparked my imagination and creativity.

+### Helps to relax
 1. It offers me a break to refresh my mind and relax.
 2. It gives me the opportunity to destress and recharge.
 3. It serves as a way for me to unwind and relax after a busy day or week.